jvoisin/mat2/nautilus/README.md

-Simply copy the `mat2.py` file to `~/.local/share/nautilus-python/extensions`, and launch Nautilus; you should now have a "Remove metadata" item in the right-clic menu on supported files.
+Simply copy the `mat2.py` file to `~/.local/share/nautilus-python/extensions`, and launch Nautilus; you should now have a "Remove metadata" item in the right-click menu on supported files.

 Please note: This is not needed if using a distribution provided package.
 It only applies if installing from source.